Leaving Inheritance in Spain: Make Sure You Plan Your Wills and Inheritance.

 - Organising the signing of the will in front of a Spanish notary.

 - Registering of the will in the registry of the last wills in Spain.

 - Considering your global inheritance plan and making sure that the will or any other possible arrangements in Spain do not interfere in an unwanted way with the inheritance plan outside of Spain.

 - Making sure that the law applicable to your inheritance is the one you intended it to be.
 The new European Union regulation took effect the 17th of August 2015 and may have effects on your will.

 Having more doubts?
 Book a free consultation with our lawyers now.

 Hi, I’m Lourdes

-I’m an international lawyer with expertise in Corporate law.
+I’m an international lawyer with expertise in international inheritance.

-I’ll be happy to help you answer your questions regarding Mergers & Acquisitions, so don’t hesitate to contact us
+I’ll be happy to help you answer your questions regarding wills and inheritance, so don’t hesitate to contact us!